The Sixth Day

 The bug was hungry.
 Adam found a large bright green leaf, picked it up off the ground, blew off the dirt that had accumulated on it, and set it in front of his bug friend.
 Why the insect couldn’t find his own damned food was beyond him.
 But his was not to question the ways of the Universe.

-He went to a corner of the room where he slept in his hut and went to a tall thing, called a bureau, made from mud and leaves.
-He had cleverly added things called “drawers” that slid in and out to hide and protect the delicate leaves he used to make the clothes.
+He went to a corner of the room where he slept in his hut and went to a tall thing he called a “bureau” made from mud and leaves.
+He had cleverly added “drawers” that slid in and out to hide and protect the delicate leaves he used to make the clothes.
 And to feed the bug.
 He opened the top one.
-The drawer was full of the same leaf, but for variety and style, each leaf was slightly different.
-Each leaf had a vine, tied in a large loop, pushed through it There was really no need for clothing, since modesty was a thing of the future.
+The drawer was full of the same species of leaf, each slightly different aesthetically for variety and style.
+Each leaf had a vine tied in a large loop pushed through it.
+There was no need for clothing since modesty was a thing of the future.
 No, this wasn’t out of modesty at all.
 This was totally utilitarian, to keep the sheep from nobbling at his privates.
-He had made several hundred versions of these leaf clothes, mostly out of boredom.
+He had made several hundred versions of these leaf clothes, primarily out of boredom.
 On the last few he had made, he figured out how to make the knot adjustable in case he gained or lost weight.
 There were plenty of animals for him to slaughter, so he never had to go hungry.
-But it was a giant pain to hunt, kill, prepare, then cook an animal, every single day.
-So, some days he went without eating and lost a little weight.
+But it was a giant pain to hunt, kill, prepare, and then cook an animal every single day.
+So, some days, he went without eating and lost a little weight.
 Fruits and vegetables were abundant, but they did very little to keep the weight on.
 Plus, he was getting sick of the lack of variety.

-One food he was curious about was the Fruit that hung from the special tree in the center of the garden.
-He was very tempted to eat one, just to see what it tasted like, since it looked delicious.
-But God said no. He was never sure why God said no. Something about how the tree possessed knowledge, and if he ate the fruits that blossomed from it, he would suddenly know things.
-At first it all sounded a little like science fiction to him, and a lot like bullshit.
+One food he was curious about was the Fruit that hung from the special tree in the garden’s center.
+He was very tempted to eat one, just to see what it tasted like since it looked delicious.
+But God said no. He was never sure why God said no. Something about how the tree possessed knowledge; if he ate the fruits that blossomed from it, he would suddenly know things.
+At first, it all sounded a little like science fiction to him (and a lot like bullshit).
 And, so what if he knew these so-called “forbidden” things?
 What was the harm in that?
 But who was he to question God?
-Soon, however, he began to think maybe there really was some truth to this “knowledge-thing.”
-He often caught one goat eating a Fruit that had fallen from the Tree, and he was starting to believe that the goat was becoming smarter than him.
-It had even learned how to walk on its hind legs and had even begun speaking Arabic.
-This seemed a little too close to evolution, and it quite surprised him that God didn’t put a stop to that right away.
+Soon, however, he began to think maybe there really was some truth to this “knowledge” thing.
+He often caught one goat eating a fruit that had fallen from the tree, and he started to believe that the goat was becoming smarter than him.
+It had even learned to walk on its hind legs and begun speaking Arabic.
+This seemed a little too close to evolution, and it surprised him that God didn’t stop that immediately.
 If this kept up, soon the monkeys may turn into people.
 And that was some really messed up stuff.
-He stared at the Tree.
-Some day he would eat one of those Fruits.
+He stared at the tree.
+Some day, he would eat one of those Fruits.
 He’d be damned if he was going to be outwitted by a goat.

 He stood at the edge of his garden, watering it.
-And a very large garden it was.
-Although large compared to what, he wasn’t sure.
+And what a vast garden it was!
+Although vast compared to what, he wasn’t sure.
 There were fig trees and pear trees, juniper bushes and blueberry bushes.
 He would have been proud of it, were pride not a sin.
 It was beautiful, and he took great pains to make it that way.
 If any visitors showed up, it would greet them with the most amazing sights and intoxicating smells.
-He had enough to feed an army, and it was a shame to let this all be for nothing.
+He had enough to feed an army; it was a shame to let this all be for nothing.
 He couldn’t help but feel that it was all wasteful.
 No matter; it wasn’t he that was wasting it.
 It was whoever created this garden.
 Was it sinful to think things like that?
 He hoped not.
-So far, he was without sin, and he wished to keep it that way.
+So far, he was without sin and wished to keep it that way.

 Get A is for Adam at these fine retailers: